midwest-manuscripts/peripheralmss/documentation/style-guide.md

 Spell out ordinal numbers: first, not 1<sup>st</sup> ; this also applies to centuries within text fields: the fourteenth century; a fourteenth-century manuscript

-An exception: in the date narrative field **only**, use the following format for a century date: 9<sup>th</sup> century
+An exception: in the **Descriptive date** field only, use the following format for a century date: 9<sup>th</sup> century

-Hyphenate a century only if it is an adjective: a tenth-century palimpsest (Otherwise: a palimpsest from the tenth century)
+Hyphenate a century if it is an adjective: a tenth-century palimpsest (Otherwise: a palimpsest from the tenth century)

 Use a hyphen, not a dash, to separate dates in a date range: 9<sup>th</sup>-11<sup>th</sup> century CE

 For a birth or death date (e.g., of an author, scribe, patron etc.), leave a space between the abbreviation and the year: d.
 968

 For an approximate date, do not abbreviate circa: circa 1400.
-Circa date should be only in the Date (narrative) field.
-Circa date (without “circa”) should also be in the Date (single) field.
+Circa date should be only in the **Descriptive date** field.
+Circa date (without “circa”) should also be in the **Origin** event field.

+For leaf citations, foliation given in square brackets reflects supplied foliation based on the current physical state of the item.

 ## Citations and Abbreviations